Referrals

 Our Approach

-We take a collaborative, multidisciplinary approach to orthotic care, working closely with you, the patient, and their broader care team.
+We take a collaborative, multidisciplinary approach to orthotic care, working closely with you, the client, and their broader care team.
 This means we don’t just look at the device in isolation.
-We consider the patient’s goals, movement patterns, therapy plan, and day-to-day environment to guide decision-making.
+We consider the client's goals, movement patterns, therapy plan, and day-to-day environment to guide decision-making.

 By combining broader clinical input with our orthotic expertise, we’re able to design and refine devices that support real-world function.
+You are welcome to join appointments in person or virtually to align on care plans, progress and clinical decision-making.
 We keep you involved throughout the process where helpful, so we can work together toward the best possible outcome.
+We are always keen to chat about orthotics, so please reach out if you have any questions.

 Anything Else?